North Carolina High School Athletic Association: Classifications

+Early years

-The high schools within the state have been organized (since 1929) into classifications based by the size of the student population.
-Prior to 1929 all schools played in a single "open" format and postseason play was decided within "east" and "west" regions by meetings of school administrators.
+High schools within the NCHSAA were first organized into classifications in 1929, based by the size of the student population.
+Prior to 1929, all schools played in a single "open" format and postseason play was decided within "east" and "west" regions by meetings of school administrators.
 The east versus west postseason approach continues to this day.
-In 1929 the NCHSAA first split schools into "Class A" and "Class B," generally by school size.
+In 1929, the NCHSAA first split schools into "Class A" and "Class B", with Class A consisting of schools with a larger student population.
+Several other changes occurred to NCHSAA classifications between 1929 and 1958, which eventually went to three classifications.

-In December 1929, in the Piedmont and western foothills region of the state, 16 charter member high schools formed the Western North Carolina High School Activities Association (WNCHSAA).
-This association grew to as many as 42 high schools and four different conferences.
-The WNCHSAA schools merged into the NCHSAA in 1977.

 The NCHSAA, due to segregation, also did not include African American high schools.
 These historically black high schools competed in the North Carolina High School Athletics Conference (NCHSAC) and would start to merge into the NCHSAA in 1967.

+In December 1929, in the Piedmont and Western Foothills region of the state, 16 charter member high schools formed the Western North Carolina High School Activities Association (WNCHSAA).
+This association grew to as many as 42 high schools and four different conferences.
+The WNCHSAA schools would merge into the NCHSAA in 1977.

+1A, 2A, 3A, 4A era (1959–2025)

-Several other changes occurred to NCHSAA classifications between 1929 and 1958, which eventually went to three classifications.
-In 1959 due to significant growth and consolidation of North Carolina high schools, member schools were split into four classifications, identified by 1A, 2A, 3A, & 4A.
-The states 4A class is made up of the largest high schools, and 1A the smallest.
-These four classes have remained as the different classification sizes of North Carolina high schools to the current day.
+In 1959, due to growth and consolidation of North Carolina high schools, member schools were split into four classifications, identified by 1A, 2A, 3A, and 4A.
+The states 4A class were made up of the largest high schools, and 1A the smallest.
+These four classes remained as the only classification sizes of North Carolina high schools for over 65 years, and lasted through the 2024–2025 school year.

-Prior to 1993, a set minimum enrollment number delineated each school's classification.
-In 1993, schools were split so that approximately 25% of the schools were in each of the four classifications.
-A new approach was instituted in 2017, known as the 20-30-30-20 model, with the largest 20% in the 4A classification and the smallest 20% in the 1A classification.
+Prior to 1993, a set minimum enrollment number determined each school's classification.
+Beginning in 1993, schools were split so that approximately 25% of member schools were in each of the states four classifications.
+A new approach was instituted in 2017, known as the 20-30-30-20 model, with the largest 20% of high schools in 4A and the smallest 20% in 1A.
 The middle 60% was split between 2A and 3A.
 This model received considerable criticism for the unbalanced classes, and the NCHSAA moved back to the 25-25-25-25 model in 2021.

-The classifications and conferences of each school are assessed every four years based on updated student population numbers.
+The different NCHSAA sanctioned sports would hold a separate state championship competition and title for each of the 1A, 2A, 3A and 4A classifications.
+The only exceptions were times where there was only a single class, instances of the 1A and 2A classifications being combined, and in some instances 1A, 2A, and 3A were combined.